Juxnn02/SCSU-PLANER/README.md

 ---

-## License

-This project is provided under the MIT License.
-See LICENSE file for details (or add one if missing).

----

 ## Contact

 Developed for Southern Connecticut State University — Admissions.
 For questions about this repository or embedding into Slate, contact the repo owner: @Juxnn02

----e .ics file.